cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 ### Single Loss Expectancy

-“Single loss expectancy” (SLE) is the expected *monetary* loss should a given risk be realized.
+"Single loss expectancy" (SLE) is the expected *monetary* loss should a given risk be realized.

 ### Annual Rate of Occurrence

-The “annual rate of occurrence” (ARO) is just the probability that the risk is realized within the given timeframe (typically a fiscal year, as mentioned above).
+The "annual rate of occurrence" (ARO) is just the probability that the risk is realized within the given timeframe (typically a fiscal year, as mentioned above).

 ### Annual Loss Expectancy

-The “annual loss expectancy” (ALE) is the actual *expected monetary impact* of the risk (Annual Loss Expectancy = Single Loss Expectancy × Annual Rate of Occurrence).
+The "annual loss expectancy" (ALE) is the actual *expected monetary impact* of the risk (Annual Loss Expectancy = Single Loss Expectancy × Annual Rate of Occurrence).

-This is used in exactly the way you’d normally use expected values.
+This is used in exactly the way you'd normally use expected values.

 ### Business Impact Analysis

-What “risk assessment” is to risk, “business impact analysis” is to impacts.
+What "risk assessment" is to risk, "business impact analysis" is to impacts.

 ### Recovery Objectives